 Dr. Michael Seifert, MD., is an Associate Professor of Pediatrics and Medicine at the University of Alabama at Birmingham School of Medicine.

 Dr. E. Aubrey Thompson, PhD., is a professor of Cancer Biology at the Mayo Clinic Comprehensive Cancer Center in Jacksonville, Florida.

 When it comes to reviewing grants, Dr. Thompson is an authority with decades of experience with the NIH and the Department of Defense, while Dr. Seifert and Boyd are prolific grant writers with years of experience.

-We met with these three experts and asked them to share experiences and points of view.
+We met with these three experts and asked them to share their experiences and points of view.

 These are their answers.
 We hope you will find them so useful that your next grant proposal will be a success!

 NSTG: Over your time of being a grant writer or a grant reviewer, what’s the estimated number of grants you’ve written or reviewed?